ECE530-2023/news-analyzer-NoahRobit72/README.md

 ## Database Structure

-The following 4 containers will hold the
+The mongoDB will have 4 containers:

 * User:
 	* User ID: